sensson/docker-magento2/README.md

 LANGUAGE              | Magento's default language    | en_US
 TIMEZONE              | Magento's timezone            | Europe/Amsterdam
-CRON                  | Run as a cron container       | false UNATTENDED            | Run unintended upgrades       | false
+CRON                  | Run as a cron container       | false UNATTENDED            | Run unattended upgrades       | false

 Include the port mapping in `URI` if you run your shop on a local development environment, e.g. `http://localhost:3000/`.